Eximchain/abi2oas/README.md

   }
 }
 ```

-## Method Mapping
-The smart contract is mapped to the OpenAPI spec on a per-function basis:

-- Each function's name becomes an API path (e.g. `whitelistAddress` function yields `/whitelistAddress` path).
-If the function accepts inputs, then its path can accept POST requests.
-If the function also returns outputs, then its path also accepts GET requests.
-- A tag is automatically generated for each function, representing its dynamic scope (e.g. a `whitelistAddressScope` tag).
-All methods for each function automatically have its tag, along with any other custom tags specified in the config.
-- Definitions are automatically generated for each function-method's params and response (e.g. `whitelistAddress_post_params` & `whitelistAddress_post_params_response`), as well as definitions for receipts and basic types.

 ## Licensing
 abi2oas is developed & maintained by [Eximchain](https://eximchain.com/), released for public use under the Apache-2.0 License.